 (Inn-to-inn hiking tour)

 The Tour du Mont Blanc (TMB) is one of the great hiking tours in the world.
 On this guided TMB tour, we'll cross numerous passes and trek through 3 countries - France, Italy, and Switzerland - as we circumnavigate Mont Blanc, at 15,781 ft, the highest mountain in the Alps.
 We'll hike through spectacular valleys and stay in a combination of 3-star village hotels and remote inns.
 The Tour du Mont Blanc is truly an epic trek - a great opportunity to meet hikers from around the world and enjoy an rich variety of cultures, cuisines and views.
-In keeping with the adventurous nature of the tour, we've designed a fairly rustic itinerary, and five of our nights will be spent in traditional gites with shared sleeping rooms, lively atmospheres, and a healthy sense of accomplishment.
-Showers are available every night, and as always, our village hotels feature private rooms and bathrooms.
-Luggage is transported separately and you will have it with you for five of the ten nights.
-Note, the single room supplement is for a single room on 5 nights only, nights 1,3,5,6 and 10.
+In keeping with the adventurous nature of the tour, we've designed a spirited itinerary, and three of our nights will be spent in traditional gites with shared sleeping rooms, lively atmospheres, and a healthy sense of accomplishment.
+Showers are available every night, and our village hotels feature private rooms and bathrooms.
+Luggage is transported separately and you will have it with you for 6 of the ten nights.
+Note, the single room supplement is for a single room on 6 nights only, nights 1,3,5,6,8 and 10.

 Our typical day on the Tour du Mont Blanc starts with a continental buffet breakfast at our inn,